Why does it have to be so hot in the room?

 How do I get to the New Haven Location?

-There are 2 entrances to our location in New Haven, the entrance on Elm St is open until 6pm during the week.
+There are 2 entrances to our location in New Haven, the entrance on Elm St is open 8am to 6pm during the week.
 Use the keypad to be let in outside those hours.
-The Orange St entrance can be used for all classes and the only entrance for after 6pm and weekends as well as holiday classes.
+The Orange St entrance can be used for all classes at any time.
 There’s a buzzer to let us know you’re at the entrance on Orange St, hit it and we’ll buzz you in.

 Call the New Haven studio directly if you have difficulty 203-785-0844.